 Better Quality Construction

-As these homes are built in factories, manufacturers will be able to make use of tools that are not available to the site builder like custom manufactured jigs.
-These tools will ensure that all the walls, ceilings, and floors are of proper sizes.
-Moreover, the interior walls of modular homes will be lag bolted to the exterior walls and insulations will be installed on all electrical outlets.
-Straps will be used to brace the walls to the floor.
+As these homes are built in factories, manufacturers can use tools unavailable to on-site builders.
+These include custom manufactured jigs, crane systems, and more.
+These tools ensure that all the walls, ceilings, and floors are the proper size.
+Moreover, home builders lag bolt the interior walls of modular homes to the exterior walls, and install insulation on all electrical outlets.
+They then use straps to brace the walls to the floor.

 Inspection & Regulation

-Before starting the construction of a modular home, all the plans should be reviewed and approved by the state where the home is to be installed.
-Modular homes should be designed and built as per the code for the state where the home will be transported for the final location.
+Before construction starts, all plans should be reviewed and approved by the state where the home is to be installed.
+Manufacturers design and build a modular home according to the code for the state they will transport the home to for installation.
 The manufacturer of the modular home will also contract with some third party inspection agency, licensed by the state to do in-plant inspections while the modular home is in production.

-After finishing manufacturing the housing modules, the agency will place label on the home to certify that the house is made in conformance with the plans and complies with the provisions that are stated in the building code.
+After finishing the housing modules, the agency will label the home.
+This certifies that it was built in compliance with the plans and complies with the provisions stated in the building code.